OmarOakheart/nPhase/README.md

 It is currently untested on pacbio data so if you have a pacbio dataset (with a known ground truth) please contact me (raise an issue on github or email me), especially if you have errors.

+There is an example dataset on this github, in the example folder, which you can test nPhase on.
+It contains a reference sequence, short reads and long reads.
+The result should look like a triploid and it should run quickly.

 ### Contact me

 email: oabousaada@unistra.fr